VSablin/Zurich1953/README.md

 ## Output

 The output is in data-output/.
+There are three files:
-There is a file, ranking.csv, a data frame whose rows are the players of the tournament and the columns the rounds.
+* ranking.csv: Data frame whose rows are the players of the tournament and the columns the rounds.
 The entries are the points the players have at that round.
-The data frame is ordered accordingly to the last round with games.
+The data frame is ordered accordingly to the last round with played games.
+* played_games.csv: Data frame whose rows are the players of the tournament and the columns the rounds.
+The entries are the number of games played by each player at that round.
+* ranking_Rondan.csv: Data frame with the ranking corresponding to the last round with pgn files.
+It has tree columns: "players", "points", and "played_games".

 ## Code